-The WG appears to have consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
+The WG appears to havecame to full consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
 Such a formal consensus call will be conducted once the recommendation is finalized following review of the public comments received on this Initial Report.